VR-25/acc/README.md

 2. Modify the header of strings.sh to reflect the translation (e.g., # Español (es)).

 3. Anyone is free and encouraged to open translation [pull requests](https://duckduckgo.com/?q=pull+request).
-Alternatively, a compressed archive of translated `strings.sh` and `README.md` files can be sent to the developer via Telegram (links below).
+Alternatively, a _compressed_ archive of translated `strings.sh` and `README.md` files can be sent to the developer via Telegram (link below).

-4. Use `acc -s l` (--set --lang) wizard to switch languages.
+4. Use `acc -s l` (--set --lang): language switching wizard